suhasagg/ChainStackCordappDiagnostic/corda-node-diagnosticsv1/corda-node-diagnostics/README.md

 ##### Via the command line

-Run the `runnodediagnosticClient` Gradle task.
+Run the `runNodeDiagnosticClient` Gradle task.
 By default, it connects to the node with RPC address `localhost:10006` with the username `bluefrog` and the password `test`.

 ### Webserver